-Romania: General principles for implementation of CfD17.
-June 2020. / SEE Energy News
+Romania: General principles for implementation of CfD, SEE Energy News

 The general principles regarding the implementation of Contracts for Difference (CfD), which opens the way for the Ministry of Economy and Energy to contract the necessary consulting services to define in detail how this support scheme for low-carbon electricity production will be developed were approved last week by the Romanian Government.